Biden, key senators huddle as Dems drive toward budget deal

 Associated Press

-WASHINGTON (AP) — President Joe Biden hosted budget talks Sunday with two pivotal senator in hopes of resolving lingering disputes over Democrats’ long-stalled effort to craft an expansive social and environment measure.

-The White House said the session with Senate Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., was held at the president’s home in Delaware, where he was spending the weekend.
+The White House said Senate Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., came to Biden’s home in Wilmington, where he was spending the weekend, for the session but did not immediately provide a statement detailing what was discussed.

 Democrats initially planned that the measure would contain $3.5 trillion worth of spending and tax initiatives over 10 years.
 But demands by moderates led by Manchin and Sinema to contain costs mean its final price tag could well be less than $2 trillion.